Tangiwai Excellence Scholarship

 Who is eligible?

-• Applicants must be intending to enrol full-time in the year following application in their first undergraduate degree at Te Herenga Waka—Victoria University of Wellington.
+• Applicants must be intending to enrol full time in the year following application in their first undergraduate degree at Te Herenga Waka—Victoria University of Wellington.

-• Applicants must be in Year 13 or have completed Year 13 in the year prior and be taking a gap year to be eligible to apply for this scholarship.
+• Applicants must be in Year 13 (or have completed Year 13 in the year prior and be taking a gap year) at the time of application.

 Selection criteria